Yvan-xy/XL-Lang/README.md

 prime_type  ::= "int" | "string" | "char"
 ```

+## Write a pass for XY-Lang

+To be continue...
+You can find a sample in [./src/opt/transform/blockmerge.cpp](https://github.com/Explainaur/XL-Lang/blob/main/src/opt/transforms/blockmerge.cpp)

 ## Not finish yet
 I am a little lazy.
 So the EBNF is not complete.